Catholic High School, Singapore: 1945–1950: School rename and postwar expansion

+1950–1974: Management by the Marist Brothers

 In 1950, the Marist Brothers took over responsibility for the administration of Catholic High; a primary section was opened in 1951, with a new school building at 8 Queen Street.
 A boarding house for Catholic High students was also built.
 Under the supervision of the Marist Brothers, the school thrived along with Maris Stella High School, which was founded in 1958 to ease overwhelming applications for admission to Catholic High School.